 Information on the current release time, additional meetings, and duties of each position shall be included with the call for nominations.
 This is additional information to the descriptions in the By-Laws and Constitution.

-However, both duties and release time are fluid, changing with executive teams and in response to trends in the state and locally and are at the discretion of the Senate President
+However, both duties and release time are fluid, changing with executive teams and in response to trends in the state and locally and are at the discretion of the Senate President.

-Candidates may only run for one position
+Candidates may only run for one position.

 Candidate statement guidelines